nyunAI/nyuntam-docs/nyuntam_docs/docs/dataset.md

 |   |   | -- (Contains SegmentationObject files)
 ```

-NYUN-Adapt requires the dataset to be in the following format :
+Nyuntam Adapt requires the dataset to be in the following format :
 ```shell
 custom_data/
 | -- dataset